METALS-Lead hits two-week low as inventories surge, outages resolved

 * “This shows that stimulus measures announced previously are having some positive impact on the manufacturing sector,” said analyst Helen Lau of Argonaut Securities.

-* FED: The U.S. Federal Reserve is almost certain to cut interest rates for the first time in more than a decade on Wednesday, delivering a mild jolt to an economy that is facing headwinds from trade disputes and a global slowdown.
+* FED: The U.S. Federal Reserve is almost certain to cut interest rates for the first time in more than a decade on Wednesday.

+* ALUMINIUM TIME SPREADS: The discount of cash aluminium to the three contract CMAL0-3 has sunk to $29.75 a tonne, the lowest since June 17 and compared to a discount of $14 three weeks ago, indicating healthier near-term supply.

-* For the top stories in metals and other news, click or (Additional reporting by Mai Nguyen in Singapore; Editing by Jan Harvey)
+* For the top stories in metals and other news, click or (Additional reporting by Mai Nguyen in Singapore Editing by David Holmes and David Evans)